YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

 It's better, `foldLeft` allow abstracting over the traversal logic.
-But all countings are mixed
+But all the counts are mixed
-together and we must respect the single responsibility principle.
+together which does not respect the single responsibility principle.
 Let's separate the concerns.

 ```
   def wordcount4(s: String) : (Int, Int, Int) = {